shanecjones1999/shanecjones1999.github.io/_posts/2024-07-26-deep-creek-2023-recap-email.markdown

 Best cornhole duo of the trip: Jake and Tommy\
 MVP of the trip: Mitch\
 Song of the trip: Blossom by Coletta\
-Slacker intern of the trip: Matt Heeter
+Slacker intern of the trip: Matt Heeter\
+&nbsp;

 #### A concluding remark